The Ultimate Fighting Championship (UFC) is the planet’s leading mixed martial arts (MMA) promotion.

-As some of the fittest athletes on the planet, soccer players develop excellent stamina, which is a key attribute of an MMA fighter.
+As some of the fittest athletes on the planet, soccer players develop excellent stamina, which is a vital attribute of an MMA fighter.

-Like soccer players, fighters must also have fast reactions to slip and dodge punches, kicks, and takedown attempts.
+Like soccer players, fighters must also react quickly to slip and dodge punches, kicks, and takedown attempts.

 Do MMA Skills Benefit Soccer Players?

 Similarly, MMA skills and training can benefit soccer players.
 MMA helps build cardiovascular health and improves strength in the body and legs, benefiting your physical game.